 Kids & Good Touch Bad Touch

 Each Thursday I bring you kid-tested tips and parenting solutions for a specific parenting challenge “from the mouths of moms.”
 We’ve already shared lots of tips for dealing with picky eaters, getting kids to sleep better, ensuring stress-free play dates, cooking with kids, potty training success, and promoting sibling bonding.
-Now here are direct quotes from a diverse group of mom bloggers (with kids of all ages and tons of ideas) on TEACHING CHILDREN ABOUT GOOD TOUCH BAD TOUCH.
-Yep – meet your new mommy friends!
+Now here are direct quotes from a diverse group of mom bloggers (with kids of all ages and tons of ideas) on teaching kids about good touch-bad touch.
+All of them are other moms – just like you – who have to teach their kids about this difficult subject, too.
+Let’s hear what they have to say…

 Alright, Mamas, how do you teach your kids about good touch bad touch?